wallymathieu/assertfail/_posts/2020-05-04-Proxy-API-requests-in-development.md

   volumes:
     - ./nginx.conf:/etc/nginx/nginx.conf:ro
   ports:
-    - "80:80"
+    - "8080:8080"
 ```

 ### IIS

 If you instead work on a Windows machine you can use IIS as a proxy.
 Hanselman has a [nice introduction](https://www.hanselman.com/blog/ASPNETMVCAndTheNewIIS7RewriteModule.aspx).

-## When can it be of use

-When your system is composed of multiple services
+When in a Windows shop you generally want to go with IIS for webserver and proxy needs.

-## How has it been of use
+## How has it been useful

-Simplified local development
+In most of the recent projects I've worked in there isn't a mix of frontend and backend.
+Some of the people work as frontend specialists and are more effective when they can work in a known environment (operating system, editor, et.c.).
+By having a remote hosted test service you can let frontend specialists focus on clientside work.
+There is a lot of complexity in modern frontend development when writing JavaScript applications with modern styling making it difficult to be master of all.